 Skip to contents

 This package includes implementation for several sequential sampling models of decision making and confidence judgments.
-The package includes density functions for decision, confidence and response time outcomes for following models: Dynamic visibility, time, and evidence model (dynaViTE), Dynamic weighted evidence and visibility (dynWEV), two-stage signal detection (2DSD), inpedendent and partially-correlated race models (IRM/PCRM) (see Hellmann et al. 2023) for details; Preprint available here).
+The package includes density functions for decision, confidence and response time outcomes for following models: Dynamic visibility, time, and evidence model (dynaViTE), Dynamic weighted evidence and visibility (dynWEV), two-stage signal detection (2DSD), inpedendent and partially-correlated race models (IRM/PCRM).
 In addition, the package includes functions for parameter fitting, prediction and simulation of data.
+See the Preprint (Hellmann et al., 2025) for more information about implemented models and usage.

 Installation